Ex-cop who kneeled on George Floyd’s back gets 3.5-year term - KESQ

 “Mr. Kueng was not simply a bystander that day.
 He did less than what some of the bystanders attempted to do in helping Mr. Floyd,” Frank said.

 Kueng’s attorney, Thomas Plunkett, on Friday blamed the Minneapolis Police Department’s leadership and a lack of training for Floyd’s death.
-He accused Medaria Arradondo, the police chief at the time Floyd was killed, of failing to implement training to encourage officers to intervene when one of their colleagues is doing something wrong.
+He highlighted Kueng’s status as a rookie — saying he had only been on the job on his own for three days — and accused department leadership of failing to implement training to encourage officers to intervene when one of their colleagues is doing something wrong.

-“Mr. Kueng, the rookie, sits in prison one year for every day he served the city,” Plunkett said, referring to the three years he will spend behind bars.
+“On behalf of Mr. Kueng, I’m not calling for justice.
+I’m calling for progress,” he said.

+Then-Chief Medaria Arradondo fired Kueng and the three other officers the day after Floyd’s killing and later testified at Chauvin’s trial that the officers did not follow training.
+The former head of training for the department has also testified that the officers acted in a way that was inconsistent with department policies.

-Kueng’s sentencing brings the cases against all of the former officers a step closer to resolution, though the state case against Thao is still pending.
+Kueng’s sentencing brings the cases against all of the former officers a step closer to resolution, although the state case against Thao is still pending.

 Thao previously told Judge Peter Cahill that it “would be lying” to plead guilty.
-In October, he agreed to what’s called a stipulated evidence trial on the aiding and abetting manslaughter count.
+In October, he agreed to what’s called a stipulated evidence trial on the count of aiding and abetting manslaughter.
 As part of that process, his attorneys and prosecutors are working out agreed-upon evidence in his case and filing written closing arguments.
-Cahill will then decide whether he is guilty or not.
+Cahill will then decide whether Thao is guilty or not.

 If Thao is convicted, the murder count — which carries a presumptive sentence of 12 1/2 years in prison — will be dropped.